-Now that the new year has started, it’s time to think about what 2019 holds for your career.
-If it’s time to make a change, or at least start seeking opportunities out, it’s not just about searching job boards and having a resume ready for applications.
+Now that the new normal has transitioned to the “same old same old” normal, it’s time to think about what the remainder of 2021 holds for your career.
+If it’s finally time to make a change, or at least start seeking opportunities out because you see the light at the end of the pandemic tunnel, it’s not just about searching job boards and having a resume ready for applications.

 It’s also about putting some work into your LinkedIn profile to make sure it attracts opportunities and supports your candidacy for coveted leadership roles and serves as a tool to build and track your network—an important part of any executive job search strategy.

 Social media is currently both underutilized at times and one of the greatest tools available for fueling the career of your dreams, it’s not about the current job opportunity.
 It’s about your long-term career goals.
 It’s about the potential that can be found by taking an active interest in your career and your life.
 It’s about relationships, opportunities, and all kinds of possibilities that could be ignited because you are now in touch with many interesting people representing a plethora of backgrounds, expertise, connections, and experiences.

 By default, your headline is your current job title.
 But the headline is a very important field in terms of how your profile is ranked, and thus a targeted and keyword-rich headline will help you to appear in more relevant searches.

 Instead of: “Director of Engineering”, think: “Engineering Executive– Director in Automotive and Lean Systems” ► Utilizing best practice engineering methods to provide expert technical guidance for Tier One engineering initiatives.